 The amount of property that passes free of the federal estate tax was increased from $2,000,000 during 2008, to $3,500,000 during 2009, and to an unlimited amount during 2010 when the tax was to be repealed for one year.
 The tax was then scheduled to return in 2011.

-The tax was not only scheduled to return in 2011, it was set to return to the amount that existed in 2000 which allows a $1,000,000 taxable estate to remain untaxed.
+The tax was not only scheduled to return in 2011, it was set to return from an unlimited amount to the amount that existed in 2000 which allowed a $1,000,000 taxable estate to remain untaxed.

 The intended return of the Federal Estate Tax in 2011 was due to a “sunset provision” in EGTRRA, (The Economic Growth and Tax Relief Reconciliation Act of 2001), the law that created these changes to the tax.